Professional/Short course Magnetic Resonance Imaging Technology

 15 credit level 7 module

-• Critically evaluate the technical quality of MR images to determine errors and determine remedial action.
+• critically evaluate the technical quality of MR images, applying quality assurance principles to ensure clinical safety and effectiveness.

 Entry requirements